kovidgoyal/calibre/manual/gui.rst

     1. **Switch/create library...**: Allows you to; a) connect to a pre-existing calibre library at another location, b) create an empty library at a new location or, c) move the current library to a newly specified location.
     2. **Quick switch**: Allows you to switch between libraries that have been registered or created within calibre.
     3. **Rename library**: Allows you to rename a Library.
-    4. **Delete library**: Allows you to unregister a library from calibre.
+    4. **Remove library**: Allows you to unregister a library from calibre.
     5. **<library name>**: Actions 5, 6 etc... give you immediate switch access between multiple libraries that you have created or attached to.
 This list contains only the 5 most frequently used libraries.
 For the complete list, use the Quick Switch menu.
     6. **Library maintenance**: Allows you to check the current library for data consistency issues and restore the current library's database from backups.